 You can serve the cheesecake after it cools completely, and before chilling, it will taste more like cream caramel and custard at that point which is heavenly!

-Tips to making a fantastic Basque burnt cheesecake
+Tips for making a fantastic Basque burnt cheesecake recipe

 - Do not use whipped cream cheese instead of cream cheese; it will ruin the texture of the cheesecake.